rems-project/cn-tutorial/docs/getting-started/case-studies/imperative-queues.md

 <!-- ====================================================================== -->

-The push and pop operations are more involved.
+_Exercise_: The push and pop operations are more involved.
 Let's look at `push` first.

-Here's the unannotated C code -- make sure you understand it.
+Here's the unannotated C code.

 ```c title="exercises/queue/push.test.c"
 --8<--